-Brief overview of the Intramural Air Law Speed Moot Competition
+Overview of the Air Law Speed Moot

-The Rules of Procedure governing the McGill Air Law "Speed Moot" Court Competition is available here.
+The Rules of Procedure governing the McGill Air Law Speed Moot Court Competition is available here.

 The Air Law Speed Moot Court Competition is proudly sponsored by Skytrax five-star airline Qatar Airways.